-Back pain is a very common complaint chiropractors see and treat, and treatment effect is very good.
-Patients with prolapse and sciatica can also get help from our chiropractors at Chiro & Sports Med.
-The chiropractor will often treat around prolapse area, pelvic and/or mid back to reduce pain.
-When back pain is reduced, will be able to treat the area directly.
+Back Pain is a very common complaint that our Chiropractors at Chiro & Sports Med see and treat.
+Patients with prolapse disc and sciatica can also benefit from our chiropractic treatment.
+The chiropractor will often treat around the prolapse area, pelvic and/or mid back to reduce pain.
+When back pain is reduced the affected area will be able to be treated directly.

-It is important that you come quickly to treatment and get set a proper diagnosis in order to prevent long-term problems.
-The fact that you get proven prolapse does not mean that one has a serious spinal disorder and that you are permanently ill.
-Many still believe that anyone with prolapse requires surgery.
+It is very important that you come quickly for treatment and get a proper diagnosis in order to prevent long-term problems.
+The fact that you get any prolapse disc does not mean that one has a serious spinal disorder and that you are permanently ill.
+Many still believe that anyone with prolapse disc requires surgery.
 It’s wrong!
 As previously mentioned, prolapse is a relatively frequent finding in adults ridges.
 Our chiropractor will certainly refer you for assessment of operation when necessary.
 But before that happens, it is usually indicated to try conservative treatment, such as chiropractic.

 Treatment by a chiropractor for low back pain and disc herniation helps to improve mobility where there are lockouts and for prolapse, in the joints around the sciatic nerve.
 The treatment improves circulation so that healing processes in nerve and disc stimulated and accumulations of slag that irritates nerve gets carried away.
 This will reduce the pain.
 Then our chiropractors will focus towards rehabilitation where strength and stability shall improve.
 If interdisciplinary treatment is required, our chiropractors will apply different techniques, such as acupuncture or refer to other professionals in physiotherapy, osteopathy or massage that Chiro & Sports Med is affiliated with.